Lukexx8/Audio-recorder/README.md

 # Audio-recorder
-Record a soud for indicated number of seconds
+Record the sound for indicated number of seconds